-The 2014 Stormwater Load Reduction Plans and subsequent Annual Stormwater Reports for each of the Nevada jurisdictions of Washoe County (WC), Douglas County (DC) and the Nevada Department of Transportation (NDOT) in the Lake Tahoe Basin demonstrate their capability of meeting the 5, 10 and 15 year Lake Tahoe Total Maximum Daily Load (TMDL) load reduction goals.
-The plans and reports were essential for laving out how each jurisdiction will meet their TMDL load reduction obligations under an Interlocal Agreement (ILA) with the Nevada Department of Environmental Protection (NDEP).
-The Lake Clarity Crediting Program (LCCP) Implementation & Registration project prioritized registration activities toward TMDL compliance for WC and NDOT only; Douglas County performed the registration and implementation in-house.
-After a steep learning curve on the steps involved in a registration for all parties (NTCD, WC, NDOT and NDEP) and a complete transfer and code re-write of the LCCP Tools (BMP RAM, Road RAM and CAP), both WC and NDOT have completed successful registrations and credit declaration.
-Washoe County registered road operations and 2 BMP registrations.
-NDOT successfully registered and declared credits for their road operations and continues to work towards a BMP registration.
-NTCD will complete both the Road RAM and BMP RAM requirements by September 30, 2017 for water year 2017.
-The project completed the Nevada Tahoe Conservation District 10 recalculation of the Baseline Pollutant Loads for both Washoe County and NDOT in September 2016.
+The 2014 Stormwater Load Reduction Plans and subsequent Annual Stormwater Reports for each of the Nevada jurisdictions of Washoe County (WC), Douglas County (DC) and the NDOT in the Lake Tahoe Basin demonstrate their capability of meeting the 5, 10 and 15 year Lake Tahoe Total Maximum Daily Load (TMDL) load reduction goals.
+The plans and reports were essential for laying out how each jurisdiction will meet their TMDL load reduction obligations under an Interlocal Agreement (ILA) with NDEP.
+The Lake Clarity Crediting Program (LCCP) Implementation & Registration project prioritized registration activities toward TMDL compliance for WC and NDOT only; Douglas County performed the registration for all parties (NTCD, WC, NDOT and NDEP) and a complete transfer and code re-write of the LCCP Tools (BMP RAM, Road RAM and CAP), both WC and NDOT have completed successful registrations and credit declaration.
+NTCD completed both the Road RAM and BMP RAM requirements for water year 2017.
+New agreements that continue this program into 2020 were signed with Washoe County, NDEP and NDOT in Spring 2018.